Built for modern optical teams

 Practical content for optical operations

-Read short articles about workflow setup, appointments, billing discipline, and client communication.
+Read short articles about prescription flow, quotes, billing discipline, and client communication.

 How to keep an invoice readable for both team and client